-- One emergency ambulance available between 0700 and 1900.
-Outside these times services are provided under volunteer teams. - ✓ There are two other appliances which could be made available depending on previous commitments. - ✓ The next available ambulance resources would be Reefton (1hr), Murchison (1hr 10), Greymouth (1hr 15) and Karamea (1hr 20). - Mass Casualty Incident supplies for 12 casualties
+- ✓ One emergency ambulance available 24/7, double crewed with a Paramedic/Emergency Medic Technician. - ✓ There are two other appliances, crewed by volunteers when required. - ✓ The next available ambulance resources would be Reefton (1hr), Murchison (1hr 10), Greymouth (1hr 15) and Karamea (1hr 20). - ✓ Mass Casualty Incident supplies for 12 casualties.
+Currently forming MIST Major Incident Support Teams (1 in Greymouth now, working on building one in Westport) these would also be deployed immediately if required, they come with crew tents, welfare support and supplies for major casualty incidents.